rushikar12/Retail_query_engine/README.md

-# AI-Powered Retail Query Engine: Revolutionizing Data Accessibility
+# AI-Powered Retail Query Engine: From Natural Language to SQL

 ## 🌟 Project Vision
 Imagine a world where anyon regardless of technical expertis can seamlessly extract valuable insights from complex retail datasets.
 The **AI-Powered Retail Query Engine** makes this vision a reality.
 By blending the precision of **SQL** with the simplicity of **Natural Language Processing (NLP)**, this project redefines how professionals access and interpret data, empowering retail leaders to make informed decisions faster than ever before.